-- Identify and monitor the pasture quality, quantity and ground cover to identify when to stop grazing to prevent pasture composition and ground cover from being adversely affected.
+- Identify and monitor the pasture quality, quantity and ground cover to identify when to stop grazing.
+This will prevent pasture composition and ground cover from being adversely affected.

-- Use routine field measurements (pasture growth stage, mass and height) to estimate both the number of days rest required before the next graze and the amount of pasture mass available.
-Use a fodder budget template to calculate how long stock can graze a paddock while ensuring production is maintained.
+Use routine field measurements (pasture growth stage, mass and height) to estimate both the number of days’ rest required before the next graze and the amount of pasture mass available.
+Use the Feed budget and rotation planner to calculate how long stock can graze a paddock while ensuring production is maintained.